What a Psychologist Discovered by Studying People’s Secrets for a Decade That Caught Him By Surprise

 “My original studies asked if people really thought that way,” he told BBC Mundo.

-“And sure enough, when thinking about the secrets, they showed a sense of burden.
+“And sure enough, when thinking regarding the secrets, they showed a sense of burden.
 They gave the same type of answers as those who carry physical weight”.
 Wanting to delve into the subject, she searched for scientific literature on the secrets and “realized that we really didn’t know anything.”
 It wasn’t that they hadn’t been addressed, but that “psychologists just assumed they knew what the secrets looked like and recreated them in the lab instead of looking at what they looked like in the real world.”

 “We didn’t have satisfactory answers to some of the most basic questions, like what secrets do people keep or how often do they keep them and what happens when a secret comes to mind”.